[By Yoav Levy, Co-Founder and CEO]

 Today, the average car contains more than 150 million lines of code written by dozens of different vendors, multiple computers and vast quantities of wireless connections to internal and external communication channels.
 This, together with the data-hungry nature of cars and their users (according to the report during 2017, North American users consumed an average of 6.9 gigabytes each month) and the impending 5G roll out, is expected to create an explosion of in-car technology innovation and confirms we are firmly in the age of ‘the Internet of Cars’ (IoC).

-Although this technology revolution has extraordinary benefits for car users and indeed businesses with fleets of cars, there is also a major sticking point – the issue of security.
+Although this technology revolution has extraordinary benefits for car users and indeed businesses with fleets of cars, there is also a major sticking point – the issue of electric vehicle cyber security.
 The report notes that ‘many manufacturers have made huge strides in addressing cyber security issues within their vehicles, taking various approaches to the challenge even as the threat landscape continues to evolve, and solutions continue to emerge and mature’.

 The next disruptive threat: fleet-wide cyber-attacks